SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 because that might allow the value to escape.

 .. assertion:: cant-store-nonescaping-as-Any
+    :compile: true

     -> func f(g: ()->Void) { let x: Any = g }
-    !! <REPL Input>:1:36: error: converting non-escaping value to 'Any' may allow it to escape !! func f(g: ()->Void) { let x: Any = g }
+    !$ error: converting non-escaping value to 'Any' may allow it to escape !! func f(g: ()->Void) { let x: Any = g }
     !!                                    ^